OpenLake/Introduction_CPP/README.md

 ### Type 3:

 Contain at least some changes to code.
-Including optimizations.
+Including optimization.

 ### Type 4:

 Full implementations of incomplete functions or improvement in the compilation command.

-### Good Luck and Have Fun
+### Good Luck and Have Fun:

-Also don't be disappointed if you recieve some strict code reviews. ;-)
+Also don't be disappointed if you recieve some strict code reviews. :-)